Variations of the Catalan numbers from some nonassociative binary operations: -associativity of left depth : the case

 \begin{proof} A right $k$-rotation $t\mapsto t'$ at $v$ replaces the maximal subtree $t_0\wedge\cdots\wedge t_{k+1}$ of $t$ rooted at $v$ with $t_0\wedge(t_1\wedge\cdots\wedge t_{k+1})$.
 This corresponds to a change in left depth by subtracting $k$ from the left depth of each leaf of $t_1$ and leaving the left depths of all other leaves of $t$ invariant.
 If $\ld(v)$ is the left depth of $v$ in $t$, then the rightmost leaf of $t_1$ has left depth $\ld(v)+1+k$ in $t$, which is the smallest among all leaves of $t$, and has left depth $\ld(v)+1$ in $t'$.
 Hence $t \sim_k^d t'$ if and only if $\ld(v)\ge d-1$.
 For a left $k$-rotation the proof is similar. \end{proof}

 If $s\in \T_n$ can be obtained from $t\in \T_n$ by finitely many left $k$-rotations at nodes of left depths at least $d-1$ then we say $s\le_k^d t$.
-We call this partial order on $\T_n$ the \demph{${d\choose k}$-order}, which includes the $k$-associative order as a special case ($d=1$).
+We call this partial order on $\T_n$ the \demph{${d\choose k}$-order}.
+For $d=1$, this is the $k$-associative order, and when $d=k=1$ this further specializes to the Tamari order.
+For details on these orders, including Hasse diagrams of the posets given by the ${1\choose 1}$-order and ${1\choose 2}$-order on $\T_4$, see~\cite{CatMod}.
 A binary tree minimal or maximal under the ${d\choose k}$-order is called \demph{${d\choose k}$-minimal} or \demph{${d\choose k}$-maximal}.

-The following result is straightforward.
+\begin{example} The poset in Figure~\ref{fig:22order} shows a connected component of the ${2\choose 2}$-order on $\T_6$.
+Observe that this component has a unique ${2\choose 2}$-minimal tree and two ${2\choose 2}$-maximal trees. \end{example}